Refractory Period: What Is It, Its Duration and How To Shorten It?

 The refractory time can last anywhere from a few minutes to 24 hours or longer, depending on the person.
 Researchers aren’t sure what causes the refractory period or why it lasts so long for some people and not for others.

 Also, not all men have something called a refractory time.
-This shows that prolactin may have something to do with whether or not a man can have more than one orgasm.
-But because this was a small study and because females also make more prolactin after having an orgasm, scientists need to keep looking into this.
+This suggests that prolactin might have something to do with whether or not a man is capable of experiencing more than one orgasm.
+But since this was a small study, and since females also produce more prolactin after an orgasm, scientists need to continue investigating this.

 Keep reading: Sexologist in Gatineau